Updated April 2026

 Notify the insurer immediately

-Most cyber policies have 24/7 incident hotlines.
-Early notification triggers access to the response panel and may be a policy condition.
+Most cyber policies include a 24/7 incident hotline.
+Early notification triggers access to the response panel and may be a condition of your policy.

 3